mit-rss/path_planning/README.md

 ## Part A: Path Planning

 In this section, you will plan trajectories and display them in RViz.
-You will use RViz to publish a 2D pose specifying goal positions in your map.
+You will use RViz to publish a 2D pose specifying an end goal position in the map.
 Then, your path planning algorithm will construct a collision free trajectory.
 To ease integration, make sure your inputs and outputs align between your path planning and pure pursuit modules.

 **Path Planning Requirements** (`path_planning/trajectory_planner.py`)

 - This node must use the car’s current position as the starting point for the path planner.
 When testing and developing, feel free to use the ground truth pose of the car published to “/odom”.
-Remember, you can move the car around the map using the “2D Pose Estimate” button in RViz.
+Remember, you can move the starting position of the car around the map, using the “2D Pose Estimate” button in RViz.
 - The goal position must be set using the “2D Nav Goal” button in RViz.
 - Create a simple path planner that will find collision-free paths in the current map.
 The code is set up to handle paths as `geometry_msgs/PoseArray` messages.